nmanzi/MacOS-OneDrive-KFM/README.md

 - As this application interacts with User data, please do your own testing for your enviorment.
 Feel free to submit detailed issues if you find bugs.

 - Finder sidebar shortcuts to Desktop and Documents are recreated, but placed at the bottom of the sidebar.
+See [my blog post on this.](https://blog.hadric.us/blog/onedrive-kfm-macos)

 ## Getting started